teastarling/revised-portfolio/README.md

 # Portfolio

-This is a portfolio containing my recent projects, a short bio, and contact information.
+A portfolio utilizing bootstrap containing recent projects, a short bio, resume, and contact information.

 ## Screen Capture and Deployed Site